 Keep reading to explore the life expectancy for cirrhosis by its stage, including diagnosis information and coping tips.

 Cirrhosis is a serious condition that causes scarring and permanent damage to the liver.
 Over time, the disease keeps the organ from working properly and eventually causes failure.
-Cirrhosis puts people at greater risk for:
+Cirrhosis puts people at

 - bruising and bleeding easily